farlin/NewHope/README.md

 Requirement translation:

 - "As a user" - this calls for some sort of Authentication.
 Using devise for this purpose.
+- "The data needs to load into 3 tables.
+People, Locations and Affiliations" -
+    - Affiliation table

 Specifics: